Mukhopadhyay/rest-process-spawner/README.md

 Note: I was stuck for some case like this some time back, so putting it up on my page, in case anyone finds this helpful :D

+## Usage
+Consider the scenario, where you need to run some method, which you know will take a long time to run, but you have nothing to do with its response / return.
+All you want to do is to run the method and be over with it.
+This project is a boilerplate of how that can be dealt with using a rest API and a process based approach.

 ## Installing the dependencies
 ```bash
 python -m pip install -r requirements.txt